Criminology and Social Justice

 Manchester Metropolitan University

-• Foundation Degree or HND or equivalent Level 5 qualification in Criminology related subject
+• Foundation Degree or HND, or an equivalent Level 5 qualification in a related subject

 • Recognition of prior learning/experience will be accepted in line with University policy and procedures.

-If you’re a mature applicant (aged 21 or over), and can to demonstrate relevant skills or knowledge gained in employment or vocational activity, we’ll consider your application and may invite you to an interview.
+Mature applicants (aged 21 or over) who are able to demonstrate relevant skills or knowledge gained in employment or vocational activity will be considered and may be invited to interview.

 Conflict or Cohesion?
 Debates in Equality and Community in modern Britain (30 credits)